sushant054/Projects/Hotel_Booking_rec/README.md

 # Hotel Booking System
 ## Table of Contents
 1. List of APIs
-2. API Documentation
+2. List of Pages
 3. Database Tables
-4. List of Pages
-5. Strength in Node.js
+4. Strength in Node.js
-6. Download and Run the Project
+5. Download and Run the Project

 ## List of APIs
-## API Documentation

 1. Login API
 2. Signup API
 3. Hotel Bookings API